bregman-arie/devops-exercises/prepare_for_interview.md

 * It will make you practice coding
 * It will be something you can add to your resume and talk about with the interviewer
-* Depends on size and complexity, it can teach you a thing or two about design
+* Depends on size and complexity, it can teach you one thing or two about design
-* Depends on adoption, it can you teach you a lot about managing Open Source projects
+* Depends on adoption, it can you teach you about managing Open Source projects

 ### Consider starting in non-DevOps position

 Landing DevOps as a first position can be challenging.
 No, it's not impossible but still, since DevOps covers many different practices, tools, ... it can be quite challanging.
+A possible path to become a DevOps engineer is to start with actually a different position and switch from there after 1-2 years or more.

-A possible path to become a DevOps engineer is to start with actually a different position and switch from there.
 Some ideas:

-* Linux System Administrator - This is perfect because every DevOps Engineer should have solid understanding of the OS.
+* System Administrator - This is perfect because every DevOps Engineer should have solid understanding of the OS and sys admins know their OS :)
 * Software Developer/Engineer - A DevOps should have coding skills and this position will provide more than the required knowledge
 * QA Engineer - This is more tricky one because IMHO there are less overlapping areas/skills with DevOps Engineer but some people done it so it's not impossible :)